 Grimly powerful and powerfully grim, Vortex is the story of a longtime married French couple on the final lap of the track.
-Elle and Lui, Gaspar Noé’s film calls them, Her and Him, universalising the particularity of what happens to the characters played by Françoise Lebrun and Dario Argento, a first lead role in front of the camera for the 80-ish-year-old director.
+Elle and Lui, Gaspar Noé’s film calls them, Her and Him, universalising the particularity of what happens to the people played by Françoise Lebrun and Dario Argento, a first lead role in front of the camera for the 80-ish-year-old director.

 As in the recent Lux Aeterna, Noë does it all with a split screen, the better to contrast him and her.
 These two people are in the same place, their own apartment, but not in the same space.
 She has dementia, and spends the days either bewildered or resigned or angry.
 In the other half of the screen, he’s had heart trouble but his life continues much as it has done – he makes phone calls, he writes his book, he has whispered conversations with his mistress, who wants to dump him.
 And often he worries about Elle, who is likely to wander off into the inner-city suburb where they live, or leave the gas on, or unwittingly do something else disastrous.
 And together the two of them potter on, wondering how long they can put off the day when they’ll have to leave this small, cluttered dwelling and go into a care home.